jesserichmanNYC/blog/content/post/pumba_docker_netem.md

 While development and deployment of such applications became a common knowledge today, creating realistic and useful testing environment still remains a challenge.
 One of these challenges is related to the complexity of reproducing different network failures.
 Network is an arterial system of any distributed application.
 Thoroughly testing of distributed application requires complex and realistic network test environments.

 Once you deploy Docker containers on some Docker cluster, all communication between containers happens over the network.
-These containers can run on same host, different hosts, different networks and even different datacenters.
+These containers can run on the same host, different hosts, different networks and even different datacenters.
 Network behavior and it's properties have a great impact on overall application availability, stability and performance.

 ## Network Emulation

 > So, what can you do to emulate different network properties, like: delay, packer loss, packet corruption and others?
-And even more: how can you emulate different network properties between containers, regardless of real network conditions or even if containers are running on the same host?
+And even more: how can you emulate different network properties between containers, regardless of real network conditions or even if containers are running on the the same host?

 It happens, that Linux has a built-in network emulation capabilities, starting from kernel 2.6.7 (first released 14 years ago).
-Linux allows to show and manipulate traffic control settings, using [tc](http://man7.org/linux/man-pages/man8/tc.8.html) tool (avaiable in `iproute2` package). [netem](http://man7.org/linux/man-pages/man8/tc-netem.8.html) is an extension (queueing discipline) of the `tc` tool, that allows emulation of different network properties, like: *delay*, *packet loss*, *packer reorder*, *duplication*, *corruption* and *bandwidth rate*.
+Linux allows to show and manipulate traffic control settings, using [tc](http://man7.org/linux/man-pages/man8/tc.8.html) tool (available in [iproute2](https://wiki.linuxfoundation.org/networking/iproute2) package). [netem](http://man7.org/linux/man-pages/man8/tc-netem.8.html) is an extension (queueing discipline) of the `tc` tool, that allows emulation of different network properties, like: *delay*, *packet loss*, *packer reorder*, *duplication*, *corruption* and *bandwidth rate*.

 `netem` is a very powerful tool, that can help you to simulate realistic testing network conditions for your distributed application.
 I highly recommend to take a closer look at it - it's a Swiss knife of network emulation.